webaverse/tiktalknet/README.md

-# CUDA-based character synthesis
+# CUDA-based character voice synthesis

 Fork of https://github.com/SortAnon/ControllableTalkNet.

+Should work out of the box.
 Runs on GPU instances.
 Driver/CUDA setup is not part of these instructions, but assuming you can run accelerated PyTorch you should be OK.

 This fork adds a standalone server w/ direct API instead of Jupyter-Dash, and multi-character support for quick swap (lag-free synthesis in a server setting).